 Colorado Rockies vs. New York Mets

-The New York Mets need a win after splitting their last six games.
-The Mets have scored 12 runs in their last three games and four or more runs in five of their last 10 games.
-The New York Mets have won eight of their last 11 games when scoring four or more runs.
-Amed Rosario leads the Mets with 166 hits and 64 RBI while Jeff McNeil and Pete Alonso have combined for 298 hits and 181 RBI.
-Noah Syndergaard gets the ball, and he is 10-8 with a 4.15 ERA and 180 strikeouts this season.
-Syndergaard is 2-0 with a 2.42 ERA and 23 strikeouts in his career against the Rockies.
+The New York Mets need a win after losing three of their last four games.
+The Mets have scored nine runs in their last three games four or more runs in six of their last 12 games.
+The New York Mets have won five of their last eight games when scoring four or more runs.
+Amed Rosario leads the Mets with 162 hits and 61 RBI while Jeff McNeil and Pete Alonso have combined for 292 hits and 177 RBI.
+Marcus Stroman gets the ball, and he is 8-13 with a 3.35 ERA and 142 strikeouts this season.
+This will be Stroman’s second career game against the Rockies.

 The Colorado Rockies look to stay hot after winning six of their last seven games.
 The Rockies have scored 30 runs in their last three games and four or more runs in four straight games.
 The Colorado Rockies have split their last eight games when scoring four or more runs.
 Nolan Arenado leads the Rockies with 175 hits and 117 RBI while Charlie Blackmon and Trevor Story have combined for 338 hits and 161 RBI.
 Tim Melville gets the ball, and he is 2-2 with a 5.16 ERA and 20 strikeouts this season.
 This will be Melville’s first career game against the Mets.